 In addition to the ESA Young Graduate Trainee programme, there are several national trainee programmes through which you can increase your chances of becoming a trainee at ESA.
 You may apply to both programmes separately.
 Please note, that if you have already benefited from one programme, you may not subsequently participate in another.
-National trainee programmes have been set up for Belgium, Germany, Luxembourg, Portugal, Switzerland, Greece and Spain through bilateral agreements between ESA and the following entities:
+National trainee programmes have been set up for Belgium, Germany, Ireland, Luxembourg, Portugal, Switzerland, Greece and Spain through bilateral agreements between ESA and the following entities:

 - Belgium: Belgian Science Policy Office (BELSPO) (more info in French or Dutch)